 Student loan debt can affect more than just individual borrowers; it also has the potential to have a wider economic impact.

 The housing market, for example, has made a strong recovery since the 2008 financial crisis but according to one study, student loan debt delays homeownership for borrowers by an estimated seven years.
 That can cause supply and demand to swing out of balance if more homes go up for sale, but fewer buyers are shopping.
 That in turn, could lead to lower housing prices.

 Student loan borrowers may also be more reluctant to use other types of credit, such as credit cards or car loans, meaning less interest and fee revenue for lenders and banks.
-When fewer people buy cars or homes, use credit cards or spend in general, that directly affects businesses and can slow down economic growth.
+When fewer people buy cars or homes, use credit cards or spend in general, which directly affects businesses and can slow down economic growth.

-While not necessarily an upside, more students attending college means a better-educated workforce, which can potentially lead to lower unemployment and higher tax revenues.
+While not necessarily an upside, more students attending a college means a better-educated workforce, which can potentially lead to lower unemployment and higher tax revenues.
 But, the negative student loan debt crisis can't be ignored.

 In the meantime, there's no clear solution to the student loan debt crisis.
 Finding ways to control rising higher education costs seems like an obvious step but implementing rules and regulations designed to do that is easier said than done.
-For students, the only recourse, for now, may be to educate themselves as much as possible about the costs of a college degree and the financial implications of taking on student loan debt before they borrow.
+For students, the only recourse, for now, can be to educate themselves as much as possible about the costs of a college degree and the financial implications of taking on student loan debt before they borrow.